• Join our team

 Workplace stress has adverse effects on employees' mental health, with an increased risk of anxiety, burnout, depression, and substance use disorders.
 Stressed workers are more likely to engage in unhealthy behaviours, such as excessive use of cigarette smoking, alcohol and drug abuse, and poor dietary patterns.

-We require proactive and reactive approaches - bookending mental health strategies with our employee engagement activities, to prevent these issues arising, and providing evidence-based intervention to treat with long-term solutions.
-Here you can see employee outcome results for GPs with mental health problems or police officers with PTSD.
+We require proactive and reactive approaches - bookending mental health strategies with our employee engagement activities, to prevent issues related to work stress and anxiety from arising.
+We provide evidence-based intervention to treat work-related stress with long-term solutions.

 Related Articles